kf5fay/group-gifting/README.md

 - Gift recommendations based on interests
 - Integration with online stores
 - Mobile app version
-- Backend database for cross-device sync
-- User accounts with profiles
+- User accounts with profiles and history
 - Comment threads on items
 - Image uploads for gifts
+- Database backup/restore feature

 ---